Title I

 I value the success of students.
 Therefore, I will do the following:

-· Ensure that educational services are provided by highly qualified teachers and paraprofessionals.
+- Ensure that educational services are provided by highly qualified teachers and paraprofessionals.

-· Share assessment and evaluation data with parents and/ or the public.
+- Share assessment and evaluation data with parents and/or the public.

-· Provide meaningful and ongoing professional development.
+- Provide meaningful and ongoing professional development to teachers.

 Purpose: The School-Parent Compact is a document that clarifies what families and schools can do to help children reach high academic standards.
 This compact serves as a reminder of everybody’s responsibility in supporting student success in learning.
 This compact is a contract between teachers, students, principal, and parents.

-This compact was reviewed and approved by the Title 1 Parent Committee on Sept 6, 2024.
+This compact was reviewed and approved by the Title 1 Parent Committee on September 25, 2025.